palixir/wabe/CONTRIBUTING.md

 Note: Each code contribution must be tested either by an existing test or a new one.

+## Note about new PR

+First of all, thanks you for taking time to improve Wabe.
+Wabe have a great test coverage, to keep this code quality, please add tests that cover your changes 🙂.

 ## Install

 Wabe uses Bun, so you need the latest version of Bun.
 You can see [here](https://bun.sh/docs/installation) if Bun is not installed on your machine.